alchemist-compiler/alchemist-grammar2md/README.md

 # grammar-to-md
-A Python library to generate Markdown files from grammar files
+A Python library to generate Markdown files from grammar files.